Iran Water Shortage Protests Result in 3rd Death, Extend Into 7th Day

 In another development, Iranian state-approved news site ILNA quoted the top official of Izeh city in Khuzestan, Hassan Nabouti, as reporting the death of one person in local protests against water shortages on Tuesday.

-Nabouti said the person was wounded in the protests and taken to a hospital by a private car but was pronounced dead.
+Nabouti said the person was wounded in the protests, taken to a hospital by a private car and was pronounced dead.
 Nabouti said an investigation was under way to identify the attacker and added that 14 security personnel were hurt in the protests.

+Another Iranian state news agency, Fars, identified the fatality as a young man named Hadi Bahmani.

+Social media users posted video on Thursday purporting to show Bahmani's burial on the outskirts of Izeh.
+They said he was a 17-year-old construction worker.

 Iranian state media previously reported the killings of two men by gunfire during demonstrations last Friday.

-Social media videos that appeared to be from Tuesday’s protests in Izeh but could not be verified by VOA showed protesters chanting “Death to Khamenei” and “Reza Shah, bless your soul.”
-Gunshots also were heard in those videos.
+Social media videos that appeared to be from Tuesday's protests in Izeh but that could not be verified by VOA showed protesters chanting "Death to Khamenei" and "Reza Shah, bless your soul."
+Gunshots were also heard in those videos.

 "Death to Khamenei" has been a common refrain of Iranian anti-government protesters angered by the authoritarian rule of Supreme Leader Ayatollah Ali Khamenei in recent years.